StoneToken/workflow-engines-load-test/kogito-bpmn-async/README.md

 ### Profiles

-I have added a few profiles: infinispan, postgresql and kafka, they should be activated as quarkus profiles like
+I have added a few profiles: infinispan, postgresql and kafka, they should be activated as quarkus profiles like.
+Each profile represents a persistence storage.

 ```sh
 mvn -Dquarkus-profile=postgresql clean package
 ```

-Profile specific confing is prefixed with % in .props file.
+Profile specific config is prefixed with % in .props file.

+NOTE: Parallel test will fail in app built with *kafka* profile, because [kafka persistence doesn't support optimistic locks](https://issues.redhat.com/browse/KOGITO-7229)

 ### Compile and Run in Local Dev Mode